revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-The difference between direct cast and ctype is that direct cast is used for the conversion of the type of an object that requires a run time which is like the specified type in the direct cast.
-Whereas ctype is used for converting the conversion which is defined for the expression and the type.
+The difference between direct cast and ctype is that direct cast is used for the conversion of the type of an object that requires a run time which is like the specified type in the direct cast.Whereas ctype is used for converting the conversion which is defined for the expression and the type.

 </blockquote>